Siphon880gh/devbrain/Web Development/4. Newest Generation - GraphQL, NextJS, Typescript, Web Pushes/GraphQL/GraphQL Sandbox.md

 ![](https://i.imgur.com/P73TmeX.png)
 ^ Opps admittingly the Documentation panel wasn't on the createUser query.
 This brings up the point that the Documentation panel can be separate from the Operation panel.

-> A note on the mutation syntax:
+>A note on the mutation syntax:
 Notice that `mutation CreateUser($userInput: UserInput)` line could have been `mutation ($userInput: UserInput` without that operation name.
 The mutation "function name" that's matched to backend's typeDefs.js is actually at the second line `createUser(userInput: $userInput`.
 However it's recommended you keep the full operation name because the common practice is to copy queries/mutations that work from the sandbox into the frontend and keeping the operation name will allow you to inspect network requests (at Inspect -> Network tab) more easily because all requests send to /graphql endpoint and it's the operation name that appears (otherwise it's a generic name that appears)

+  At the Documentation panel, clicking at the query/mutation will add into the Operation panel.
+Similarly, clicking add icon for an argument or field will add them respectively into the arguments part of the Operation code or the return fields of the Operation code.

 Operation:
 ```